Photo by kurhan / Shutterstock.com

 Setting physical appearance aside — since there’s relatively little you can do to significantly change how you look — there are things you can do to increase your earning potential.

 You also have the opportunity to increase your earnings if you negotiate your salary.
-But remember to do your homework before you ask for more money.
+As we point out in “13 Tips for Success in Any Negotiation,” it helps to take the initiative when fighting for a higher salary:

 Building stronger willpower also can translate into higher pay and more success.
 You do this a little bit at a time by learning from others who have done well in life.
 As we have written: